c0pperdragon/ZX-Spectrum-Component-Video/README.md

 Signals D0 to D7 can be taken from various vias through which the data signals are sent on their way between the ULA and the RAM chips.
 The exact locations may differ with board revision.
-You may have to probe around with a multimeter to find a conventiently located via for each signal.
+You may have to probe around with a multimeter to find a conveniently located via for each signal.
 In the case that you can not find any accessible via, you can also solder your wire directly to the RAM chip (but only as last ressort).